-- Girls will understand themselves and their values. - Girls will use their knowledge and skills to explore the world. - Girls will care about, inspire, and team with others locally and globally. - Girls will act to make the world a better place.
+- Girls will understand themselves and their values - Girls will use their knowledge and skills to explore the world - Girls will care about, inspire, and team with others locally and globally - Girls will act to make the world a better place

-COVID 19 and Safety
+Health and Safety

-Girl Scouts of Western Ohio is committed to providing girls with safe places to learn new skills, try new things, meet new people, and serve their communities-while complying with local and state health guidelines and doing all we can to prevent the spread of COVID 19.
-The safety of our girls, volunteers and staff is our top priority and the pandemic remains top of mind in every decision we make as we plan summer camp this year.
+Girl Scouts of Western Ohio is committed to providing girls with safe places to learn new skills, try new things, meet new people, and serve their communities-while complying with local and state health guidelines and doing all we can to prevent the spread of contagious diseases (such as COVID-19).
+The safety of our girls, volunteers and staff is our top priority and the pandemic remains top of mind in every decision we make as we plan summer camp.
 To ensure girls' safety, our plans encompass multiple contingencies for adapting to a range of local conditions.